openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

    .. note::

-      You must discover storage arrays before you can use the VMAX drivers.
+      You must discover storage arrays before you can use the PowerMax drivers.
       Follow instructions in ```Dell EMC Solutions Enabler 9.0.x Installation and Configuration Guide`` on ``support.emc.com`` for more details.